From $SL(5,\mathbb{R})$ Yang-Mills theory to induced gravity: gauge theory

 \item The elimination of infinitesimal Gribov ambiguities at the Landau gauge leads to the so called Gribov-Zwanziger local action \cite{Zwanziger:1992qr,Maggiore:1993wq,Dudal:2005na} which carries extra auxiliary fields associated to a non-local term that accounts for the infinitesimal Gribov copies.
 This non-local term is proportional to $\gamma^4$.
 Remarkably, at the ultraviolet limit, this term is suppressed and the usual Yang-Mills action is recovered.
 The Gribov-Zwanziger action is renormalizable, at least to all orders in perturbation theory, in such a way that the ultraviolet sector of the theory is unchanged.
 In fact, no extra renormalizations are required \cite{Zwanziger:1992qr,Dudal:2005na}; all extra fields and the Gribov parameter renormalization factors depend on the gluon and coupling parameter renormalization factors.

 \item It turns out that the Gribov-Zwanziger action is not BRST invariant, and the breaking is proportional to the Gribov parameter squared.
 Since $\gamma$ has dimension of a mass, the breaking is soft, and thus, harmless to the ultraviolet sector \cite{Baulieu:2008fy,Baulieu:2009xr}.
 It was shown that, the breaking can be controlled and does not affect the quantum sector of the model.
-On the other hand, the breaking ruins unitarity of the model.
-In fact, exact BRST symmetry and unitarity are only recovered at the limit of high energies.

 \item The Gribov parameter is determined from the minimization of the quantum action $\delta\Sigma/\delta\gamma^2=0$.
-A straightforward computation at tree level \cite{Gribov:1977wm} predicts $\gamma^2=\mu^2 \exp{(-64\pi^2/3N\kappa^2)}$, where $\mu^2$ is a cutoff and $N$ is the Casimir of the gauge group, $f^\mathcal{ABC}f^\mathcal{BCD}=-N\delta^\mathcal{AB}$, where the collective index means $\mathcal{A}\equiv\{AB\}$.
+A straightforward computation at tree level \cite{Gribov:1977wm} predicts

+where $\mu^2$ is a cutoff and $N$ is the Casimir of the gauge group, $f^\mathcal{ABC}f^\mathcal{BCD}=-N\delta^\mathcal{AB}$, where the collective index means $\mathcal{A}\equiv\{AB\}$.
 Thus, at the perturbative regime, $\kappa\rightarrow0$, we have that $\gamma\rightarrow0$.
 To take this limit is equivalent to take the high energy limit.
 Thus, the presence of the Gribov parameter allows the Gribov-Zwanziger action to be continuously deformed into the Yang-Mills action.
 In fact, the ultraviolet and infrared sectors can be continuously deformed one in each other \cite{Baulieu:2008fy,Baulieu:2009xr}.

 \item Besides the Gribov parameter, another possible effect is that, at low energies, dynamical mass generation \cite{Dudal:2005na,Dudal:2011gd} takes place.
 It originates from the condensation of dimension-2 operators.
 The combination of these mass parameters and the Gribov parameter drastically changes the behavior of the theory at infrared scale.
 In the case of $SU(N)$ group, these changes are also relevant for confinement.